 Depending on your financial situation, you will likely have to cut some expenses during the first few Baby Steps of this journey, and that’s great, it will definitely make an impact and help you save quicker.
 Here are a few of the ways that we have cut expenses over the past few years.

 - Ditch the cable: I know this can seem extreme, but it’s really gaining some traction lately with these insane cable bills!
-We had Netflix for movies, binge watching and an obnoxious amount of entertainment for the kids.
+We had Netflix for movies, binge-watching and an obnoxious amount of entertainment for the kids.
 We signed up for Hulu+ to watch any of the current network shows and we used our beloved Amazon Prime (get a free 30-day trial!) for additional shows and movies that we didn’t have on Netflix!
 P.S.
 If you’re a student you can get 50% off Amazon Prime Student!

 - Stop eating out: We really didn’t eat out much, to begin with, but we still cut back in this department.
-This is one area that many people are surprised with how much they actually spend on food!
+This is one area that many people are surprised by how much they actually spend on food!
 Take a week and track every time you eat out whether that’s fast food at lunch, a real sit-down dinner or just grabbing a pizza on the way home!
 Do some meal prepping ahead of time for dinner and pack your lunches for the week are good ways to avoid the drive-thru!
 Check my meal prep Pinterest board here for some good meal ideas!
 Finding a way to cut costs here can often make a big difference here!

 - Make your coffee at home: I love Starbucks as much as the next person but at $3-$5 a pop it sure adds up!
 You can easily spend $25/week if you grab a coffee on the way to work each day…that can be $100 a month?!?
 I don’t often drink coffee from Starbucks but I love their tea!
 I ordered the same kind online (I’m obsessed with this) and now I make it at home every day instead of buying it.
 I can make it by the pitcher and it saves me time too since I don’t need to wait in that long drive-thru either!